 The statement of financial position

-A statement of financial position is a financial statement that summarises a company’s assets (what it owns), liabilities (what it owes), and equity (assets less liabilities) on a particular date – usually at the end of a financial month or financial year.
+The purpose of the statement of financial position is to summarise a company’s assets (what it owns), liabilities (what it owes), and equity (assets less liabilities) on a particular date—usually at the end of a financial month, quarter, or year.

-The statement of financial position also plays an important role when preparing your company’s annual accounts.
-It is one of three financial reports you must include, the other two being an income statement (also known as a profit and loss statement) and a cash flow statement.
+The statement also plays an important role when preparing your company’s annual accounts.
+It is one of three financial reports you must include.
+The other two are the income statement (also known as a profit and loss statement) and the cash flow statement.

-The three main components of the statement of financial position are assets, liabilities, and equity, which are broken down into various categories.
+The three main components of the statement of financial position are assets, liabilities, and equity, broken down into various categories.

 However, the way in which the statement is presented varies from company to company, depending on the types of assets, liabilities, and equity they have.